sonic-net/SONiC/doc/snmp/snmp_ciscobgp4mib.md

 ```
 NEIGH_STATE_TABLE {
     "<neigh_ip>" {
-        "State" : "Idle/Connect/Active/OpenSent/OpenConfirm/Established/Clearing"
+        "State" : "Idle/Idle (Admin)/Connect/Active/OpenSent/OpenConfirm/Established/Clearing"
     }
 }
 ```
 Currently, NEIGH_STATE_TABLE will be used by SNMP.
 This table can be used by telemetry or any other docker in future.

 ### Bgpmond daemon to update STATE_DB
 This is the new daemon that runs inside of each BGP docker.
-It will periodically (every 15 seconds) pull the bgp neighbor information by calling "show bgp summary json" and use the output to update the State DB accordingly.
-In order to prevent unnecessary update to the State DB, a copy of each neighbor state is cached and used to detect if there are any changes from each newly pulled neighbor state.
-Only when there is a change, then that particular entry is updated.
-In a steady state situation, there is rarely a need to update the state DB.
+It will periodically (every 15 seconds) check if there are any BGP activities by examining the modified timestamp of "/var/log/frr/frr.log" file against the cached timestamp value from last detected activities.
+If BGP activity detected, this new daemon will then pull the bgp neighbor information by calling "show bgp summary json" and use the output to update the State DB accordingly.
+In order to prevent unnecessary update to the State DB, a copy of each neighbor state is also cached and used to check for delta changes from each newly pulled neighbor state.
+Only when there is a change, then that particular entry in the state DB is updated.
+In a steady state situation, there is rarely a need to pulled the BGP states nor update made to the state DB.
 If the neighbor is deleted from configuration, the corresponding state DB entry will also be cleaned up.
-In the future, if there are additional neighbor information that is needed we can add it to this new state table.
+In the future, if there are features that require additional neighbor information other then the BGP neighbor IP address and its state, we can raise a new PR to add those new required attributes to the state DB table.

 ### Changes in SNMP
 snmp_ax_impl will be updated to talk to STATE_DB and retrieve NEIGH_STATE_TABLE.
 This change will affect both single and multi asic platforms.
 In case of multi-asic platforms, snmp_ax_impl will retrive data from STATE_DB of all namespaces.